ipruter/Edgar-Web-Scraper/README.md

 ### How to Use Edgar Web Scraper
 The program was written, tested, and intended to run in the Jupyter Notebook environment.
 The user-Agent variable needs to be defined to prevent a 404 error.
 This can be found by inspecting a webpage's HTML and navigating to the network tab, click on the first file listed, select the header tab and scroll down to find the user agent.

 The program begins by retrieving a table of investors to retrieve data on securities.
-The investors table was manually created and the selection of investers is completely up to you.
-However, The table requires the CIK number to be the primary key and the column needs to be called CIK.
+The investors table was manually created and the selection of investors  is completely up to you.
+However, the table requires the CIK number to be the primary key and the column needs to be called CIK.

 <img src="https://github.com/ipruter/Edgar-Web-Scraper/blob/main/Images/investor_db.png" height="50%" width="50%" >